waynedovey/rh-advanced-cluster-security/02-step2/assignment.md

 ---
 slug: step2
-id: ftiwbxv0fmlr
+id: q63htstipwm9
 type: challenge
 title: Cluster Management
 notes:
 - type: text
   contents: |-
-    In the next learning module, we cover enabling ACM and the following Concepts:
+    In the next learning module, we cover enabling ACS and the following Concepts:

-    * Create the ACM Managed Cluster instances from the ACM Hub
+    * Create the ACS Managed Cluster instances from the ACS Hub
     * Deploy the required import secrets and Kube config
     * Provision the Import files to the managed clusters
     * Verify the import and start managing the clusters